launchdarkly/go-server-sdk-dynamodb/README.md

 The minimum Go version is 1.14.

-For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).
+For more information, see also: [Using DynamoDB as a persistent feature store](https://docs.launchdarkly.com/sdk/features/storing-data/dynamodb#go).

 ## Quick setup